sandialabs/seat-qgis-plugin/docs/src/tutorials/pacwave/pacwave.rst

    :maxdepth: 1
    :hidden:

+   input.rst
    sedimentation.rst
+   velocity.rst
    acoustics.rst
+   power.rst

 The PacWave is a designated area for marine energy testing on the coast of Oregon.
 This site has been the focus of model development and SEAT application.
 A coupled hydrodynamic and wave model was developed using SNL-SWAN and Delft3D-Flow.
 A range of site conditions is listed in the Model Probabilities File.
 This site includes information regarding sediment grain size, device power generation, and acoustic effects.

 **Accessing Demonstration Files**

 To access the demonstration files relevant to this analysis, please refer to the section :ref:`tutorial-files-access`.
-This demonstration utilizes the :file:`DEMO paracousti`, :file:`DEMO structured,` and :file:`style_files` folders as detailed in :ref:`DEMO_files`.
-A comprehensive list of files contained in the paracousti and structured folders is available in :ref:`pmec_files`.
+This demonstration utilizes the :file:`DEMO PacWave` and :file:`style_files` folders as detailed in :ref:`DEMO_files`.
+A comprehensive list of files contained in the paracousti and structured folders is available in :ref:`_pacwave_files`.